Looking to buy a used or second-hand electric skateboard? Here are 10 Things You Must Know

 A skateboard’s age shouldn’t affect its ability to reach top speed or very close to top speed.
 If you cannot reach top speed on the board, it could be there are some issues with the board.

-For riders who don’t need so much speed, a second-hand board is often the first choice.
+For riders who don’t need so much speed, a used board is often the first choice.
 In the case of many boards, an older model is just as good, just not designed to go as fast.
 There are two types of riders that this can suit - on-campus riders who don’t generally reach top speed - and regular riders who never reach top speed.
 While electric skateboards talk a lot about speed, many riders enjoy their boards without ever reaching top speed.

 One of the more important principles of electric skateboard safety is going only as fast as you can safely stop.
 Riders in a variety of environments find that the safest top speed is still less than the board’s max speed.
 As with any board sport, there are riders who have a need for speed and others who enjoy slower lingering rides.
 Those who don’t need or want speed may find a great deal on the perfect electric skateboard.